aaps/MCmotions/README.md

 Will dump a lot of traffic to standard out, use > to dump to file for later use, and for speed. (for now you will need to do: /start /status and /stop in minecraft to get this to record)
 This version will not record the position of the player that is connected via the proxy !

+NEW, it has commandline options:
+--sourceport portnr (the port the proxy listens on) --destport the portnr of the server the proxy trys to ommect to --destip the ip the proxy trys to connect to
+--logfile the file the traffic is dumped to and that the lister used to make the propper formated file.

 lister !

 A file that will take a dump file and will take the stuff out of it that will be used by the mineraft importer and make a json file of of that.